Doxuno

 1.

-Seller and Buyer may be referred to individually as a "Party" and collectively as the "Parties."
-This Agreement is intended to satisfy the writing requirement of UCC Section 2-201 (Statute of Frauds) applicable to contracts for the sale of goods for a price of $500 or more, and shall be governed by and interpreted in accordance with Article 2 of the Uniform Commercial Code ("UCC") as adopted in the governing state.
-To the extent this transaction is characterized as a lease rather than a sale of goods, UCC Article 2A shall apply.
-Where the transaction is between parties whose places of business are in different countries that are contracting states of the United Nations Convention on Contracts for the International Sale of Goods (CISG), the Parties expressly opt out of the CISG and agree that UCC Article 2 governs.
+This Agreement is intended to satisfy the writing requirement of UCC §2-201 (statute of frauds; $500 threshold) applicable to a contract for the sale of goods for a price of $500 or more, and shall be governed by and interpreted in accordance with Article 2 of the Uniform Commercial Code as adopted in the State of California (Cal.
+Com.
+Code §2201).
+To the extent the transaction is characterized as a lease rather than a sale of goods, UCC Article 2A shall apply.
+Where the Parties' places of business are in different countries that are contracting states of the United Nations Convention on Contracts for the International Sale of Goods (CISG), the Parties expressly opt out of the CISG and agree that Article 2 of the Uniform Commercial Code as adopted in the State of California governs.

 2.